 Teaching at Purdue

 David often teaches heat and mass transfer classes.
-This includes teaching ME 505 Intermediate Heat Transfer to graduate students, including in Fall 2022 and 2023.
-He also teaches ME 315 Heat and Mass Transfer.
+This includes teaching ME 505 Intermediate Heat Transfer to graduate students, which he did in Fall 2022 and 2023.
+He also teaches ME 315 Heat and Mass Transfer for undergrad juniors and seniors.
 In Spring 2025, he teaches the 2:30 section.
-In Fall 2024, he runs the the lab.
+In Fall 2024, he ran the the lab.
 In Fall 2021 he taught the 9:30 section, in Fall 2019 and 2018, He taught the 12:30 section.
 Brightspace is the course website for both, while HW is submitted on gradescope.

 David also includes fun demo’s in his classes, like caramelizing the meringue of Baked Alaska Ice Cream with a torch.